 While their number of double-digit comebacks decreased from the previous year, the 2011-12 Tigers had learned to close out games with authority: Pacific rallied from down 10 points in the final 2:12 to force overtime in a win at Nevada; slammed the door against Florida with seven points in the final 29 seconds; finished off Fullerton with a 6-0 game-ending run in a five-point win; and ran off a 12-2 run at UC Santa Barbara for a four-point win.

-In her six seasons, the Tigers have racked up 20 All-Big West team honors, five All-Freshman Team honors, and the 2009-10 Sixth Woman of the Year award; as well as five All-West Coast Conference selections, two WCC All-Freshman team picks, and the 2014 WCC Newcomer of the Year.
+In her nine seasons, the Tigers have racked up 25 All-Big West team honors, five All-Freshman Team honors, and the 2009-10 Sixth Woman of the Year award; as well as five All-West Coast Conference selections, two WCC All-Freshman team picks, and the 2014 WCC Newcomer of the Year.

 Roberts led the Tigers to a 14-16 overall mark and an 8-8 conference record in 2008-09.
 Additionally, Roberts helped guide her squad to the best home record in program history, when the Tigers went 12-2 in the Spanos Center.
 Additionally, the Tigers finished No. 1 in rebounding, averaging 40.3 rebounds per game.